Invisible Wounds: Understanding and Healing from Narcissistic Abuse

 But.

-If any of that sounds familiar, you’re not imagining it.
+If any of that resonates, trust yourself.
+You’re not imagining it.

 The Easiest Way to Spot a Narcissist